Python-Crash-Course/Python101/Installation/installation_guide.md

 ![](Python_all_users.png)

-Remember to select the "Add Python to environment variables".
+**Remember** to select the "Add Python to environment variables".
 In this way you don't have to navigate to the installation folder everytime you want to use Python.

 ![](Python_path.png)

 ### 2. Download and install Git (if you intend to use version control)
-A direct link to the installation executeable for the latest Git 2.24.0 (64-bit) are given below (the officiel git homepage is git-scm.com).
+A direct link to the installation executeable for the latest Git 2.24.0 (64-bit) is given below (the official git homepage is git-scm.com).
 > https://github.com/git-for-windows/git/releases/download/v2.24.0.windows.1/Git-2.24.0-64-bit.exe

 ### 3. Download and install a code editor
-An code editor is the software interface supporting you in writtin your code.
+An code editor is the software interface supporting you in writing your code.
 This could in principle be Notepad, but much more advanced editors suited for programming exist with syntax highlighting, auto completion and much more.
 Note that you're free to change editor at any time.

-We recommend that you start with Visual Studio Code (VS Code), the now most popular free code editor in the world.
-A direct link to the installation executeable are provide below.
+We recommend that you start with **Visual Studio Code (VS Code)**, the now most popular free code editor in the world.
+A direct link to the installation executeable is provided below.
 > https://aka.ms/win32-x64-user-stable

-For users comming from Matlab; there do exist another editor Spyder, which has an interface very similar to Matlab.
+To set up Visual Studio Code properly to run Python scripts, follow this guide from Step 2: [VS Code Python setup](#Visual-Studio-Code---Installation).

+For users who come from Matlab and want a similar editor experience, another editor called Spyder might be a good choice.

 ## Alternative installation - Miniconda
 Miniconda is a lightwieght version of a common distribution of Python called Anaconda, it's supposed to be a more user friendly installation.
 This installation makes it easy to work in an editor called Spyder, which has a lot of similarities with the Matlab environment.